DanielOlokun/Daniel-Olokun/README.md

 # Daniel Olokun

-# 👋 Hello
+# 👋 Hello, I'm Daniel

-- My name is Daniel Olokun.
 - I am a computer science student at Dublin City University.
 - Looking to connect with fellow students and developers